-(p) Anything in this Rights Agreement to the contrary notwithstanding, in the event that at any time after the date of this Rights Agreement and prior to the Distribution Date, the Company shall (i) declare or pay any dividend on either class of the Common Stock payable in shares of such class of Common Stock or (ii) effect a subdivision, combination or consolidation of either class of Common Stock (by reclassification or otherwise than by payment of dividends in shares of such class of Common Stock) into a greater or lesser number of shares of such class of Common Stock, then in any such case, (A) (i) the number of one one-hundredths of a share of Series A Preferred Stock purchasable after such event upon proper exercise of each Class A Right shall be determined by multiplying the number of one one-hundredths of a share of Series A Preferred Stock so purchasable immediately prior to such event by a fraction, the numerator of which is the number of shares of Class A Common Stock outstanding immediately before such event and the denominator of which is the number of shares of Class A Common Stock outstanding immediately after such event shall have issued with respect to it that number of Class A Rights which each share of Class A Common Stock outstanding immediately after such event (B) (i) the number of one one-hundredths of a share of Series B Preferred Stock purchasable after such event upon proper exercise of each Class B Right shall be determined by multiplying the number of one one-hundredths of a share of Series B Preferred Stock so purchasable immediately prior to such event by a fraction, the numerator of which is the number of shares of Class B Common Stock outstanding immediately after such event, and (ii) each share of Class B Common Stock outstanding immediately after such event, and (ii) each share of Series B Common Stock outstanding immediately after such event and the denominator of which is the number of shares of Class B Common Stock outstanding immediately after such event had issued with res
+(p) Anything in this Rights Agreement to the contrary notwithstanding, in the event that at any time after the date of this Rights Agreement and prior to the Distribution Date, the Company shall (i) declare or pay any dividend on the Common Stock payable in shares of Common Stock or (ii) effect a subdivision, combination or consolidation of the Common Stock (by reclassification or otherwise than by payment of dividends in shares of Common Stock) into a greater or lesser number of shares of Common Stock, then in any such case (other than the Recapitalization), (A) the number of one one-hundredths of a share of Preferred Stock purchasable after such event upon proper exercise of each Right shall be determined by multiplying the number of one one-hundredths of a share of Preferred Stock so purchasable immediately prior to such event by a fraction, the number of which is the number of shares of Common Stock outstanding immediately after such event, and (B) each share of Common Stock outstanding immediately after such event shall have issued with respect to it that number of Rights which each share of Common Stock outstanding immediately prior to such event had issued with respect to it.
+The adjustments provided for in this Section 11(p) shall be made successively whenever such a dividend is declared or paid or such a subdivision, combination or consolidation is effected; provided, however, that no such adjustment shall be made in connection with the Recapitalization or the amendment and restatement of this Rights

-Section 12.
+SECTION 12.
 Certificate of Adjusted Purchase Price or Number of Shares.
-Whenever an adjustment is made or any event affecting the Rights or their exercisability (including without limitation an event which causes any Rights to become null and void) occurs, as provided in Section 11 hereof, the Company shall (a) promptly prepare a certificate setting forth such adjustment, and a brief statement of the facts and computations accounting for such adjustment or describing such event, (b) promptly file with the Rights Agent and with each transfer agent for the applicable series of Preferred Stock and the applicable class of Common Stock a copy of such certificate and (c) include a brief summary thereof in a mailing to each holder of the applicable Right Certificates in accordance with Section 26 hereof, or prior to the Distribution Date, disclose a brief summary in a filing under the Exchange Act.
+Whenever an adjustment is made or any event affecting the Rights or their exercisability (including without limitation an event which causes any Rights to become null and void) occurs, as provided in Section 11 hereof, the Company shall (a) promptly prepare a certificate setting forth such adjustment, and a brief statement of the facts and computations accounting for such adjustment or describing such event, (b) promptly file with the Rights Agent and with each transfer agent for the Preferred Stock and the Common Stock a copy of such certificate and (c) include a brief summary thereof in a mailing to each holder of a Right Certificate in accordance with Section 26 hereof, or prior to the Distribution Date, disclose a brief summary in a filing under the Exchange Act.
 The Rights Agent shall be fully protected in relying on any such certificate and on any adjustment or statement therein contained and shall have no duty with respect to, and shall not be deemed to have knowledge of such adjustment or event unless and until it shall have received such certificate.
 The Rights Agent shall not be accountable with respect to, and shall incur no liability as a result of, the validity or value (or the kind or amount) of any Rights, Common Stock, Preferred Stock or of any securities or property which may at any time be issued or delivered upon the exercise of any Right or upon any adjustment pursuant to Section 11 hereof, and it makes no representation with respect thereto.

-Section 13.
+SECTION 13.
 [Reserved].

-Section 14.
+SECTION 14.
 Fractional Rights and Fractional Shares.